spaceinventor/adhdl/docs/projects/ad9265_fmc/index.rst

 For more details, check :adi:`AD9265` schematic.

 CPU/Memory interconnects addresses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The addresses are dependent on the architecture of the FPGA, having an offset
 added to the base address from HDL (see more at :ref:`architecture`).

-Depending on the values of parameters $INTF_CFG, $ADI_PHY_SEL and $TDD_SUPPORT,
-some IPs are instatiated and some are not.

 Check-out the table below to find out the conditions.